charlesgarrett/feedly-get/README.md

 3. Grab the code from the redirect URI

-'''javascript
-code=AQAAN3B7InUiOiIxMTQxNjQ2ODcyMDUzMTE5NzM1NzgiLCJpIjoiNGQ3MjQ3ODctMDNmOC00MGRiLTg0YWEtN2RkNWU4MjFiMjRlIiwicCI6NiwiYSI6IkZlZWRseSBzYW5kYm94IGNsaWVudCIsInQiOjEzODc5OTA3NjYwODN9&state=
-'''
+  code=AQAAN3B7InUiOiIxMTQxNjQ2ODcyMDUzMTE5NzM1NzgiLCJpIjoiNGQ3MjQ3ODctMDNmOC00MGRiLTg0YWEtN2RkNWU4MjFiMjRlIiwicCI6NiwiYSI   6IkZlZWRseSBzYW5kYm94IGNsaWVudCIsInQiOjEzODc5OTA3NjYwODN9&state=

 4. Use this code when instantiating your feedly-get object.

   var feedly = new FeedlyAPI(code, "http://sandbox.feedly.com", "sandbox", "${clientSecret}", "${redirectURI}")

 5. Then you can request an Auth Token from the Feedly Cloud and start using the Feedly-get methods which require authentication.

   var entryID = "vSbjObuspiUUUlHx496XW/WaRBw2NaRdTW1NAiwoLAs=_1431c635828:bf50:7cda226";
   var id_list = null;

   feedly.getStreamEntryIds(entryID, function(returnedInfo){id_list = returnedInfo});